hci-a-if-its-2019/assignment-1-shunpeicloser/README.md

 # Contextual Inquiry and Analysis
 ## Website Description
-Indosiar (indosiar.com) is one of many television's website in Indonesia.
+Indosiar (<a href="indosiar.com">indosiar.com</a>) is one of many television's website in Indonesia.
 It contains things from show's schedule, event held by Indosiar, past show, until live streaming.
 ## User Task
 ```text
 - Change the page language